To get started with the Google Display Network, follow these steps:

 - Remarketing audience.

 With the affinity audience, advertisers can choose interests that relate to the buyer persona.
-Businesses can select around 80 groups of interests.
+Businesses can select around 80 groups of interest.

 The custom affinity audience is more precise.
 You can directly input keywords into the tool.
 The ads will show on websites from the Google Display Network that are ranking for those keywords.
 As explained above, you can also input the URL of those websites.
 This option is a great way of targeting because online users are more likely to click on the ads.